 Working with my friend and technical mentor, Dave Tutelman, I added deflection modeling to my shaft knowledge base.
 Deflection can be calculated from EI.
 Knowing the EI of 36 sections of a driver shaft, a composite bend can be modeled with weight as a variable.
 This illustrations shows the EI profile of two shafts on the left.
-On the right the shafts are loaded with different weight to and static deflection is modeled.
+On the right the shafts are loaded with different weight model deflection.

 I picked these two shafts to illustrate the value of knowing the EI profile of golf shafts.
 These two shafts are both rated by their respective manufacturers as S flex.
 The EI profile shows the butt and tip stiffness to be about the same.
 And yet, they show very different bend patterns when loaded as shown on the right.

 The loading illustration is what you would see if you used a deflection board.
 I borrowed this image of a deflection board from GolfWorks.This is a classic tool used by club makers to understand shaft bending properties and to rate stiffness.

 Frequency instruments have replaced this instrument in most club makers shops.
 Frequency gauges give the club maker a number which many software systems translate into stiffness.
 What is not seen on frequency instruments is the bend profile seen on a deflection board.
 The shortcoming of deflection boards is that they do not quantify the bend profile, leaving the club maker to compare bend properties with tracings.